akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The Queen will tire of her,” said another.

-And the Queen did tire, though not as they anticipated.
-Her patience, when it finally ran out, ran out silently.
+Indeed the Queen did tire, though not as they anticipated.

-One cold morning, three women, Eustacia included, were summoned to the Queen's solar by a quiet note to each.
+---

+One cold morning, a short message was delivered to each of three women, Eustacia included.
+“The Queen requires your presence in her solar at the sounding of Terce.”

 The Queen did not raise her voice, but she was sharp: “I hear of your amusement at the expense of Beatrice of Stanwey.
 You shall stop.
 Not merely because I command it – though I do – else you shall understand and know exactly what happens to those who make an enemy of this family.
 As surely as fruit follows seed, so exile follows betrayal, for sooth is how I shall see this matter hencefrom.
 Now, hear me: No more.”

-With this warning, she dismissed them.
+With this warning, she dismissed the three.

 Eustacia walked out with her face like stone.
-No one would meet another's gaze.
+No one would meet another’s gaze.

 ---

+### The Dawn Song

+The Queen remained in her solar for a long while, staring at the fire.

+The room was too quiet.
+She could still hear the poisonous whispers – not the words, but the shape of them.

+”You may share of this matter as a warning to others.
+I permit it.”

+“Yes, my lady,” said a hidden maid-servant.

+“I do feel low and my heart is heavy.
+Sing me the dawn-song,” she said.
+“That one from *Provence*.”

+All the Queen's personal maids were trained singers.
+This song was a slow, aching melody, the notes drawn out like a held breath.
+Her voice, when it came, was low and clear, in the tongue of that land.

+> *She laid her head her lover’s breast upon,*
+> *Silent, until the guard should cry the dawn;—*
+> *Ah God! ah God! the dawn – how soon it comes!*
+>
+> *“O love, O love, if thou must hence away,*
+> *And leave me here to greet the coming day,*
+> *A little longer, love, with me, I pray!”*
+> *Ah God! ah God! the dawn – how soon it comes!*
+>
+> *“When thou art gone, the livelong night I weep,*
+> *And in the morn the new griefs o’er me creep,*
+> *And all night long, love, I my tryst will keep.”*
+> *Ah God! ah God! the dawn – how soon it comes!*

+When the song ended, the Queen sat motionless.
+Her hands were folded in her lap, her face unreadable for a time.

+At last she sighed and rose, adjusting her sleeves.
+“The hour grows late,” she said to the room – but her voice was flat, ”I feel like a stroll.
+Have a light meal ready upon my return,” and she moved toward the door.

+---

 ### Edith of Scotland

-That afternoon, Beatrice sat on a window seat, Goosie hidden under her cloak.
-The winter light was fading.
-A rustling nearby announced someone's approach.

-It was the Queen.

-“You’re meant to be at supper,” Matilda said, though not unkindly.

-Beatrice rose, curtsying mechanically.
-“I wasn’t hungry, Your Grace.”
+## Complete Integrated Section: Edith of Scotland (Final Version)

+Below is the **full drop-in replacement** for the "Edith of Scotland" section, incorporating all agreed refinements.

+---

+### Edith of Scotland

+The Queen walked out into her garden, seeking solitude, a moment alone in the still and quiet air.

+She walked slowly along the gravel path, past the dormant rose canes and the frost-laced herbs.
+Her breath rose before her in small, pale clouds – the only movement in the winter hush.

+Then she saw her: a grey figure sitting by a brazier, warming her hands.
+Beatrice, with Goosie hidden under her cloak.

+“You are supposed to be at the morning meal,” Matilda said tiredly.
+“The bell for Terce has long since rung.”

+Beatrice looked up as if she had not heard her, the girl’s face pale.
+“I heard a beautiful song just now,” she said, her voice distant.
+“But so sad.”
+She paused, sighed.
+“What does it mean?”

-The Queen studied her.
-Then, unexpectedly, she sat on the window seat.
-Not beside Beatrice—a little apart.
-But sitting.
+The Queen studied her face for a moment, her red-rimmed eyes, then sat on the bench.
+Not exactly beside Beatrice – a little apart.

-“You heard something.”

-Beatrice said nothing.
+“The song speaks of memory,” Matilda said, her voice distant.
+“Of warmth remembered against the cold.
+That is all any song can do – hold what is lost just long enough to feel the weight of dawn.”

+She paused, her gaze on the bare rose canes.

+“But God gives the dawn for a reason.
+He tests those He loves with absence, so that the heart learns to wait.
+The parting is not the end.
+That is what we must believe.”

+Her hand rested briefly on her chest, where the heart beats.
+She did not speak for a long moment.

+Then she turned to Beatrice.
+“Come.
+Walk with me.”

+They walked a few steps in silence.
+Then the Queen stopped.

-“I’ve been Queen long enough to know that look.
-It’s the look of someone who’s just discovered what people say when they think you can’t hear.”
+“I’ve been Queen long enough to know that look,” Matilda said.
+“It’s the look of someone who’s just discovered what people say when they think you can’t hear.”
+She leaned back.

-Beatrice’s throat tightened.

 “What did they say?”

 After a long moment: “That he’ll tire of me.
 That when Brittany offers again, he’ll choose that instead.
 That I’m a goose girl playing at being someone else.”

 The Queen was quiet.
-The winter light faded.
+The winter light was pale.

 Then: “I was not born Matilda.”